mgrojo/coap_spark/README.md

 make generate
 ```

+## How to build

 Install [Alire](https://alire.ada.dev/) and build the library running:
 ```
 alr build
 ```

-For building the client program:
+For building the client and server programs:
 ```
 cd client ; alr build
+cd ../server ; alr build
 ```

 ## How to test